Purslane is a tasty, easy-to-grow "weed," and a rich source of omega-3s.

 Purslane is a great source of omega-3 fatty acids.

-Photo courtesy Rosiland Creasy
+Photo by Rosiland Creasy

 Common in our yards but little known in the North American kitchen, purslane is both delicious and exceptionally nutritious.
 Common purslane (Portulaca oleracea) — also known as duckweed, fatweed, pursley, pussley, verdolagas and wild portulaca — is the most frequently reported “weed” species in the world.
 It can grow anywhere that has at least a two-month growing season.